 We sit down.
 The napkin is folded.
 The wine is poured.
 The dishes arrive with precision and ease.
 We write about how the scallop was a work of art, how the sommelier read the room, how the pacing was perfect.
 And we mean it.
 Every word.

-But behind the swing doors, someone might be falling apart.
-Someone might be on their third double shift, unpaid, on a visa tied to the restaurant, terrified of being blacklisted if they walk out.
-Someone might be the most talented person in that kitchen and still going home in pieces.
+Someone might be on their third double shift, unpaid, on a permit linked to the job, terrified of being blacklisted if they walk out.

 We are not going to tell you where to eat or where not to eat.
 That has never been what we do.
 We share what we experience, honestly, and you make your own choices.